Master of Arts in Teaching

 Become a teacher who is globally engaged through cross-cultural learning experiences.

 Emerging classroom technologies can be used to facilitate powerful learning in the classroom.
 The Master of Arts in Teaching program infuses and models classroom technology throughout the program.

-In keeping pace with technological advances in the classroom, all incoming students to the MAT program in Oregon now receive an Apple iPad 2 as part of their tuition.
-Read more details about this development here.
+In keeping pace with technological advances in the classroom, all incoming students to the MAT program in Oregon now receive an Apple iPad as part of their tuition.
+Learn more about the use of iPads in teacher education

 Become a teacher in the digital world.